hydraulic-software/conveyor/guidebook/docs/continuous-integration.md

 ## Configuring CI for Conveyor

+Conveyor works well with CI platforms like TeamCity, GitHub Actions etc. Pay attention to the following.

+## Credentials

-Conveyor works well with CI platforms like TeamCity, GitHub Actions etc. When building in CI you should supply your signing credentials in a different way than using the `defaults.conf` file.
+When building in CI you should supply your signing credentials in a different way than using the `defaults.conf` file.
 A simple approach is to create a separate file next to your main `conveyor.conf` file that looks like this:

 ```
 include required("conveyor.conf")